 ✔ Adding '^LICENSE\\.md$' to '.Rbuildignore'

-The use_mit_license() function handles a lot of the tedious parts of adding a license to our package.
-Most importantly for us, it specifies the license in the DESCRIPTION file.
-If you open it, you should see a confirmation that you’ve added the MIT license:
+The use_mit_license() function handles a lot of the tedious parts of adding a license to your package.
+Most importantly for our purposes, it specifies the license in the DESCRIPTION file.
+If you open it, you should see this confirmation that you’ve added the MIT license:

 License: MIT + file LICENSE

 In addition to the license, the DESCRIPTION file contains metadata about the package.
-We can make a few changes to it identify its title and add an author, a maintainer, and a description.
+You can make a few changes to identify its title and add an author, a maintainer, and a description.
 The final DESCRIPTION file might look something like this:

 Package: dk